 So why fish?
 The fishing industry is quite lucrative in Sweden, so Malaco’s choice of animal may be a tasty tribute to local industry.
 Eventually these fin-tastic gummies swam their way across the Atlantic; Malaco introduced Swedish fish to American consumers in the 1950s, and they eventually became a cult favorite throughout the 60s and 70s.

 The Swedish Fish brand eventually became the property of Cadbury Adams and was later acquired by Mondelez.
 Malaco still sells wine gum Swedish Fish in Sweden, where the candies are called “pastellfiskar” (translation: pale-colored fish).
-In Sweden, the gummy fish also are available in a black licorice flavor, while in the US, Swedish Fish are available in a variety of flavors!
+In Sweden, the gummy fish also are available in a black licorice flavor, while in the US, one can purchase Swedish Fish assorted flavors and colors!

 Do you love hooking a Swedish Fish?
 Check out these fun Fishy Facts!

-- According to the Candy Blog, the original flavor of Swedish Fish is lingonberry—a European berry.
+- What do Swedish Fish taste like?
+According to the Candy Blog, the original flavor of Swedish Fish is lingonberry—a European berry.
 In the United States, the red Swedish Fish is often considered a berry flavor (although some think it’s cherry!).

-- Unlike real fish, Swedish Fish are vegan!
+- Are Swedish Fish vegan?
+Unlike real fish, Swedish Fish are vegan!

 - Swedish Fish are available in mini and original sizes.